ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 These libraries are still tied to Zemeroth, not sure how helpful these libraries can be for a project that is not Zemeroth.
 You probably won't be able to use them without changes in other games.
-But maybe someone will manage ti extract some benefit from them.
+But maybe someone will manage to extract some benefit from them.

 These crates are still immature and aren't published on crates.io yet, while the `rancor` component library was renamed to `zcomponents` and